chris-denny/CDFXHouTools/README.md

 Context: *SOP*\
 In addition to the default Rest SOP controls, the ability to use vertex normals for rest normals is added.

+### Transfer To Similar
+Context: *SOP*\
+Transfers attributes and groups from pieces from one assembly to another by finding the closest matching parts using centroid positions and bounding box volume calculations.
+This is particularly useful for updating CAD assemblies or transferring modifications between similar geometric assemblies.

+**Matching Process:**
+1. **Primary Centroid Search**: Initially searches for matching pieces within a tight tolerance of 1e-10 units based on centroid positions
+2. **Secondary Search Distance**: If no pieces are found in the primary search, expands the search using a user-defined secondary centroid search distance
+3. **Minimum Volume Difference Identification**: From all matching pieces found in the position search, calculates bounding box volume differences and identifies the piece with the minimum volume difference as the best geometric match
+4. **Volume Buffer Inclusion**: Uses the identified minimum volume difference plus a user-defined volume buffer to include other pieces with similar volumes, preventing false-positive matches while allowing for reasonable geometric variations
+5. **Final Selection**: From the volume-filtered candidates, selects the piece with the nearest centroid position as the final match
+6. **Volume Threshold**: Applies a hard cut-off for volume differences - pieces that match position but exceed this threshold are ignored

+This approach combines both spatial proximity and geometric similarity to reliably transfer pieces between assemblies while maintaining accuracy and preventing mismatched transfers.

 ### Unique Paths
 Context: *SOP*\
 Creates unique `path` and `name` attributes on primitives based on a connectivity attribute.
 This ensures no duplicate paths or names, which often occurs when working with CAD models.
 "Cusp" further splits geometry apart; I often use names like `splitPath` and `splitName` to differentiate these.
 This is handy for material assignment, as a single CAD part may have different surfaces and finishes.
 The process is multi-threaded so it remains as fast as possible, even on objects that have tens of thousands of pieces.